Raoul Magrin-Vernerey: World War II

 Returning from the Far East, in January 1938 he assumed command of the instruction battalion at Saïda, while he was promoted to the rank of lieutenant-colonel on 25 June 1938, prior to embarking to Morocco with the 4th Foreign Infantry Regiment 4e REI.
 On 23 February 1940, he rejoined the 3e R.E.I, which formed a Mountain Marching Battalion Groupment.
 He was designated as a regimental commander of 2 Legion battalions which formed the 13th Light Mountain Demi-Brigade of the Legion (13^{e} Demi-Brigade Légère de Montagne de Légion Etrangère, 13e DB.L.MLE).
 Regrouped first in Larzac then Sathonay, his unit prepared for a campaign with destination unknown.
 This unit would be the forebear of the 13th Demi-Brigade of the Foreign Legion, 13e DBLE.

-On 13 May 1940, at Bjervik, Norway, the 13th DBLE saw action for the first time in the Norwegian Campaign, conquering four objectives and forcing German forces to retreat while abandoning numerous prisoners, automatic arms, equipment and 10 Junkers Ju 52 transport aircraft stuck on the ice of a lake.
+On 13 May 1940, at Bjerkvik, Norway, the 13th DBLE saw action for the first time in the Norwegian Campaign, conquering four objectives and forcing German forces to retreat while abandoning numerous prisoners, automatic arms, equipment and 10 Junkers Ju 52 transport aircraft stuck on the ice of a lake.

 From 28 May to 2 June, Magrin-Vernerey and his Legionnaires were victorious at Narvik, which was referred to as "the only French victory of 1939–1940" (la seule victoire française de 1939–1940).
 The 13th DBLE liberated 60 Allied prisoners and captured 400 Germans, 10 cannons and significant material.

 Barely back to France with 500 of his men, he joined the Free French Forces in England on 21 June 1940 and adopted the name de Monclar (from the village name of Monclar-de-Quercy, Tarn-et-Garonne).
 He was soon promoted to the rank of colonel.

 Leading the 13th DBLE in operations against Axis forces in the East African Campaign with the 1st Free French Division 1re DFL, he took part in the Battle of Keren and the Battle of Massawa.

 In June 1941, he refused to take part in combat against Vichy French forces in the Levant and particularly the Legionnaires of the 6th Foreign Infantry Regiment 6e REI.
 Following his refusal, he was replaced as commander of the 13th DBLE by Lieutenant-colonel Prince Amilakvari, who led the unit across northern Libya and into Tunisia.

 Promoted to the first section of officer generals, he exercised various commands in the Levant and participated to numerous campaigns and finished his tour as the Superior Commander of Troops in the Levant.

 Becoming adjoint to the superior commander of troops in Algeria in 1946, he was in 1948 designated as 2nd Inspector of the Foreign Legion charged with the permanent mission of inspecting Legion units until 1950.
 Over the following two years, he constantly visited the various continents where the Legion was stationed and engaged in combat, including in Algeria, Morocco, Madagascar and Indochina.